ruckus/quickbooks-ruby/README.md

 JSON]( https://github.com/ruckus/quickbooks-ruby/issues/257#issuecomment-126834454 ).
 This gem has
 [ roots ](https://github.com/ruckus/quickeebooks) in the v2 API, which was XML only, and hence was constructed supporting XML only.

-That said, the `Tax Service` is supported and other new v3-API-JSON-only services will be supported.
-Ideally, we would like to fully support JSON for all entities and services for the `1.0.0` release.
-Please jump in and contribute to help that aim.

 ## Logging

 ```ruby